 Where can I find a tap water report for my part of Spain?

 Ministerio de Sanidad is responsible for the quality of the tap water in Spain.
-According to them 99.5% of all public tap water in Spain is potable (safe to drink) although this doesn’t necessarily mean that it tastes god.
-Read more.
+According to them 99.5% of all public tap water in Spain is potable (safe to drink) but this doesn’t necessarily mean that it tastes good or is healthy.

 – A Coruña: Click here

 – Bilbao: Click here